MariaPerez478/FinalProjectStudyApp/README.md

 - I was able to make the timer work even when leaving the app (NEW)
 - I was able to implement the home screen (NEW)
 - I created the label in the home screen (NEW)
+- I was able to change the color of the letters to a light brown (NEWEST)
+- I found an image of a bat for the bat icon (NEWEST)
+- I added the image of the bast for my lock screen (NEWEST)
+- I added the image of the bat for the timer screen (NEWEST)

 #### Challenges
 - Trying to make sure that everything runs smoothly